Big thanks to Andrew for this awesome post about exploring in our own backyards.

 Often when we think of travel we imagine ourselves far away from home.
 Usually hopping on a plane and going somewhere tropical but that doesn’t have to be the case.
 The truth is that adventure is always lurking in your back yard and often it’s affordable.
 Sure, it may not be as glamorous as a whirlwind European tour but sometimes you have to take what you can get.
 My backyard is Ohio so I hope to highlight some fun, affordable, and overlooked spots for you to visit.

 I have a hobby taking pictures of locations on the National Register of Historic Places.
 Most people rank that squarely between watching paint dry and grass grow.
 I prefer to call it a photo safari because it sounds more adventurous.
 At the time of this trip I would just make a list of locations close to one another and go.
 Sometimes I’d show up to find unpleasant surprises like the building had been replaced with a parking lot or that the neighborhood was a war zone.
-Other times I found myself pleasantly surprised by the charm of the location and the Arnold Homestead and Farm was one such place.
+Other times I found myself pleasantly surprised by the charm of the location.
+The Arnold Homestead and Farm was one such place.

 I wasn’t sure what to expect from the Arnold Homestead.
 Farms can be tricky to take pictures of because a lot of times they sit far off of the public roadway making photography impossible.
 Sometimes the best you can do is a sign at the driveway that says ‘Flatulent Horse Farms’ and have to count that as win.
 For that reason I don’t usually get my hopes too high.